JF's Whitfield sets 100 freestyle record, two relay teams post state marks in Class 4 championships

 Drinkard posted a 1:03.01 in his individual event, and joined Brayden Canterbury, Conner Burton and Bennett Goodman for a fourth-place showing in the 400 free relay (3:47.45).
 Drinkard, Burton and Goodman were joined by Keenan Conroy for the 200 free relay, an event they finished in fifth with a 1:42.70.

-The Raiders tallied 108 points as team for eighth place among 26 teams at the meet.
+The Raiders tallied 108 points as a team for eighth place among 26 teams at the meet.

 Eli Schubert had Altavista's best race in the boys finals Saturday night.
 He was fifth in the 100 free with a 55.90.
 The Colonels were 18th as a team with 41 points.